 The proposed Ontario Regional Immigration Pilot comes after various businesses in Northern Ontario have asked the government to create an immigration program similar to those in other provinces, designed to hire foreign workers for positions they haven’t been able to fill locally.

-For more information on how to take advantage of these immigrations streams, contact Green Light Canada.
+For more information on how to take advantage of these immigrations streams, contact Green Light Immigration.